mukundha/build-your-custom-gpt/README.md

 .
 Solution is Similar to both of the above, but
 - you can run a similar service for your users
-- demonstrates how you can build such a solution using Astra DB and Langchain (which also means, you have optionality to choose any LLM - for eg, Palm2 or Claude or llama etc..)
+- demonstrates how you can build such a solution using Astra DB and Langchain (which also means, you have optionality to choose any LLM - for eg, GPT-4 or Claude 2 (via AWS Bedrock) or Gemini-pro (using GCP Vertex) llama (coming soon!) etc..)

 ### Get started